fiddien/AI-DS-deliberate-practice/README.md

 - Dictionary-based Twitter Sentiment Analysis on SNMPTN 2021 result
 - N-gram prediction on Rhoma Irama's songs lyrics
 - Reinforcement Learning with Q-Learning for robot movement path in ITB CAS Building 4th floor

-All using Python with sometimes using framework like PyTorch and Tensorflow.

-Some new concepts learned (but may not be shown in the notebooks):
-- fundamental difference between machine learning and conventional programming
-- fundamental difference between machine learning models and statistical models
-- forward and backward propagation
-- gradient descent optimizers
-- computational graphs
-- dynamic programming

-To do:

-[ ] upload Bangkit assignments (which is a lot!)

-[ ] produce some articles my works here in my blog [ilmaaliyaf.github.com](https://ilmaaliyaf.github.com)